Coronavirus updates: 2 passengers die after leaving 'chaotic' cruise ship - 41NBC News | WMGT-DT

 Ukrainians burn tires, block hospitals in protest of evacuees from China

-Protesters from the village of Novi Sanzhary in Ukraine blocked the road leading a quarantine building where evacuees arriving by plane from Wuhan, China are due to be held for at least two weeks.
-The plane carrying Ukraine nationals landed at the Kharkiv Airport Thursday.
+Protesters from the village of Novi Sanzhary in Ukraine blocked the road leading to a quarantine building where evacuees arriving by plane from Wuhan, China, are due to stay for at least two weeks.
+The plane carrying Ukrainian nationals landed at the Kharkiv Airport on Thursday.

-Hundreds of police were dispatched to keep order, and some were seen dragging some protesters away from the crowd at the demonstration, which the authorities said had started overnight on Wednesday.
+Hundreds of police were dispatched to keep order, and some were seen dragging some protesters away from the crowd at the demonstration, which authorities said had started overnight Wednesday.

 Local media reported thatresidents of the town in the Poltava region protested the people arriving from China by blocking the road and burning tires.
 They also engaged in clashes with police.